 Each child (and situation) is of course uniquely different and this is in no way a recipe for disaster management.

 As a parent, feel free to explore these strategies at your own discretion and see which one works for your child.

 Make sure that when you try them out, you are consistent and everyone involved in disciplining your child is aware of the strategies being used.

-Also, these tips come with the additional “key points to remember” handout for parents below 👇
+Also, these tips come with the additional “key points to remember” which you can download below 👇

-COMMENT your EMAIL below to receive your very own FREE Additional Behaviour Management Tips for Parents – PDF!
+COMMENT below to receive your very own FREE Additional Behaviour Management Tips for Parents – PDF!

 DISCLAIMER: These tips will in no way replace any therapy the child is receiving.
 For consistent high priority challenging behaviours coupled with sensory behavioural issues, please consult with your local therapist.